 Bernard Hughes has been commissioned by the BBC Singers, the Crouch End Festival Chorus and Juice Vocal Ensemble receiving performances at the Huddersfield, Spitalfields and City of London Music Festivals, and at venues including St Paul’s Cathedral and Symphony Hall, Birmingham.
 Major projects include The Death of Balder, a major choral work for the BBC Singers on a Norse myth re-told by the distinguished novelist and scholar Kevin Crossley-Holland; Bernard & Isabel, for narrator and orchestra, premiered at Symphony Hall in Birmingham in December 2010; the children’s opera Chincha-Chancha Cooroo, commissioned and premiered by W11 Opera in London and the chamber opera Dumbfounded!, based on a short-story by the Edwardian writer Saki, premiered at the Tête à Tête Opera Festival in London in August 2008.

 Bernard Hughes studied Music at St Catherine’s College, Oxford, graduating with a first-class degree.
 He subsequently studied composition at Goldsmiths College, London under Peter Dickinson, and privately with Param Vir.
 Bernard Hughes was awarded a PhD in Composition from Royal Holloway College, London, studying with Philip Cashian.
-Bernard Hughes is Composer-in-Residence at St Paul’s Girls’ School in London, and in that capacity has written works including the anthem L’Imagination, premiered at St Paul’s Cathedral, and Gooseberry Fool, released as a charity fundraiser.
+Bernard Hughes is Composer-in-Residence at St Paul’s Girls’ School in London, and in that capacity has written numerous works including the anthem L’Imagination, premiered at St Paul’s Cathedral, and Gooseberry Fool, released as a charity fundraiser.